ThembisileNGQ/Entropy/Akka.Persistence.Performance/README.md

 1000 actors stored 100 events each in 195.04 sec.
 Average: 512.715340442986 events/sec
 ```

-I cant not really explain the difference between BYTEA and JSONB serialization but for now ill leave this here for discussion 🤷
+I cant not really explain why MSGPACK is "faster" than PROTOBUF in redis but for now ill leave this here for discussion 🤷, may be just implementation detail.

+## Conclusion

+Inmemory is an order of magnitude faster than redis,
+Redis is an order of magnitude faster than postgres

+But you knew that already.

+## Test Rig

 Tests run on
 ```